Nitrogen narcosis

 Nitrogen narcosis (also known as narcosis while diving, inert gas narcosis, raptures of the deep, Martini effect) is a reversible alteration in consciousness that occurs while diving at depth.
 It is caused by the anesthetic effect of certain gases at high partial pressure.
 The Greek word νάρκωσις (narkōsis), "the act of making numb", is derived from νάρκη (narkē), "numbness, torpor", a term used by Homer and Hippocrates.
 Narcosis produces a state similar to drunkenness (alcohol intoxication), or nitrous oxide inhalation.
 It can occur during shallow dives, but does not usually become noticeable at depths less than 30 m.

-Except for helium and probably neon, all gases that can be breathed have a narcotic effect, although widely varying in degree.
+Except for helium and presumably neon, all gases that can be breathed have a narcotic effect, although widely varying in degree.
 The effect is consistently greater for gases with a higher lipid solubility, and although the mechanism of this phenomenon is still not fully clear, there is good evidence that the two properties are mechanistically related.
 As depth increases, the mental impairment may become hazardous.
 Divers can learn to cope with some of the effects of narcosis, but it is impossible to develop a tolerance.
 Narcosis can affect all ambient pressure divers, although susceptibility varies widely among individuals and from dive to dive.
 The main modes of underwater diving that deal with its prevention and management are scuba diving and surface-supplied diving at depths greater than 30 m.

 Narcosis may be completely reversed in a few minutes by ascending to a shallower depth, with no long-term effects.
 Thus narcosis while diving in open water rarely develops into a serious problem as long as the divers are aware of its symptoms, and are able to ascend to manage it.
 Diving much beyond 40 m is generally considered outside the scope of recreational diving.
 To dive at greater depths, as narcosis and oxygen toxicity become critical risk factors, gas mixtures such as trimix or heliox are used.
 These mixtures prevent or reduce narcosis by replacing some or all of the inert fraction of the breathing gas with non-narcotic helium.

 There is a synergy between carbon dioxide toxicity and inert gas narcosis which is recognised but not fully understood.
 Conditions where high work of breathing due to gas density occur tend to exacerbate this effect.